 Research in the School of Business

-Our research mission aligns closely with the research agenda for the School of Social Sciences and the University’s transformation agenda in being interdisciplinary and practical.
+Our research mission aligns closely with the University’s transformation agenda in being interdisciplinary and practical.

 Our mission informs what research and knowledge exchange activities we engage in and how we engage by reflecting the University core values of ‘valuing people, working together, integrity, making a difference, and pursuing excellence’.